Recycle PPE at work with a Zero Waste Box™

 But these items don't have to end up in a landfill or the ocean.

-Your used PPE which would normally be disposed of in landfills could become playground surfaces, sheet metal or patio furniture.
+Your used PPE could become playground surfaces, sheet metal or patio furniture.

 What can you recycle with the Zero Waste Box?

-The Zero Waste Box is designed to collect waste commonly found in facilities, manufacturing sites and offices.
-This includes:
+You can use the Zero Waste Box to collect waste commonly found in facilities, manufacturing sites and offices, including:

 - safety equipment and protective gear